RasHQ-programmation/raydium_cpmm_pool/README.md

 ## Usage

-Here's a basic example demonstrating how to use the library to analyze a liquidity pool's state:
+Here's a basic example demonstrating how to use the library to fetch a liquidity pool's state:

 ```python
 from solana.rpc.api import Client